 Looking for the best miles credit card in Singapore to maximise travel rewards in 2026?

-Whether you’re chasing free flights, airport lounge access, or big welcome bonuses, choosing the right miles credit cardcan make a huge difference.
-In this guide, we compare the best miles cards in Singapore — including UOB PRVI Miles, HSBC TravelOne, Citi PremierMiles, and DBS Altitude — covering earn rates, fees, lounge perks, and eligibility so you can pick the card that fits your travel style.
+In this guide, we compare Singapore’s top 4 miles credit cards — UOB PRVI Miles, HSBC TravelOne, Citi PremierMiles, and DBS Altitude — covering earn rates, annual fees, lounge perks, FX fees, and eligibility requirements so you can pick the card that fits your spending patterns and travel goals.

 💜 Stay Up To Date:

-– Korea Power Plug & Socket Guide (2025): Types, Voltage, Adapters & Tips
+– Korea Power Plug & Socket Guide: Types, Voltage, Adapters & Tips

-– SGD To MYR Rate Today (2025): Best Exchange Rates, Forecast & Where to Change Money
+– SGD To MYR Rate Today: Best Exchange Rates, Forecast & Where to Change Money

 – Trust Card Vs YouTrip: Which Is The Better Card For Overseas Spending?